 The LUSH Charity Pot offers grant funding to grassroots organizations that are in an optimal position to make a difference with limited resources.
 This program is part of LUSH Cosmetics.
-It has supported the implementation of MSG’s cholera prevention plan in the Rorya District in 2018 and will support the expansion of our Home Visit Program in 2019.
+It supported the implementation of MSG’s cholera prevention plan in the Rorya District in 2018 and the expansion of our Home Visit Program in 2019.

 Since 2016, The First Presbyterian Church in Birmingham, Michigan, has provided funding to MSG’s After School Program, Health Screening Program, and Male Hygiene Program through its First Foundation.
 Current funding provides MSG with the opportunity to expand our reach with our Singing and Dance Group by focusing on peer-to-peer teaching.